You are here:

-Oregon Health & Sciences University (OHSU) has received their second SAMHSA grant for implementing SBIRT throughout the state of Oregon.
-This new grant, called the SBIRT Oregon Training Initiative, will be focusing on training medical residents, social work and counseling student interns, and other behavioral health learners to facilitate SBIRT in both primary care and other healthcare settings.
+Oregon Health & Science University (OHSU) has received their second SAMHSA grant for implementing SBIRT throughout Oregon.
+This new grant, called the SBIRT Oregon Training Initiative, will focus on training medical residents, social work and counseling student interns, and other behavioral health learners to facilitate SBIRT in both primary care and other healthcare settings.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how